paragonie/paseto/docs/RFC/paseto.md

 of the fields (which is prefixed to user-controlled input) will differ, or both.

-Due to the length being expressed as an unsigned 64-bit integer, it remains infeasible to generate/transmit enough data to create an integer overflow.
+Due to the length being expressed as an unsigned 64-bit integer, it is infeasible to encode enough data to create an integer overflow.

 This is not used to encode data prior to decryption, and no decoding function is provided or specified.
 This merely exists to prevent canonicalization